 The EUHMC is a source of support and a resource for a large group of students on Eastern’s campus.
 EUHMC organizes events that will help Eastern’s pre-health students (including Pre-Med, Pre-Vet, Pre-Dentistry, Pre-PA, Nursing, and more) to come together as a community for organized “study break” events, to build Christian character through volunteering within our local community, to learn more about various career options, and to provide insight and resources to assist students with the application process to schools for health professionals.
 The group also organizes events that target the greater Eastern community.

 SSWA is a community of social work students that exists as a support system for fellow social work students.
 They also exist to educate others about the profession of social work and engage in community work.

 The Theological Society at Eastern University is a group dedicated to fostering theological conversation and exploration on campus.
 The group does this in a variety of ways, including a weekly discussion group, faculty lectures, film screenings with subsequent talkbacks, and more.

 Angels of Harmony Gospel Choir

-Angels of Harmony is a Gospel choir that performs at various EU functions as well as travels to local churches.
+Angels of Harmony is a Gospel choir that performs at various EU functions and travels to local churches to perform.
 The goal of the group is to uplift, encourage, and inspire listeners with traditional and contemporary Gospel music.